edjose182/PyCourseMosh/py-standard-lib-u9/notes.md

 `stdoutput` is also None because we are not capturing the output, the output is automatically printed on the terminal.

 <!-- Min 4-->

+To save/use the result from a command that we just use, it is possible to use the following option.

+The `run()` method takes quite a few keywrods arguments and all of these have default values, the one we're going to use now is capture output